 CreditAccess Grameen Limited, a publicly listed company on the NSE and BSE, is also the largest microfinance institution in India.
-As of March 31, 2020, the Company on a standalone basis, has a borrower base of over 2.9 million, predominantly in rural areas in 13 states and 1 union territory with a strong network of 929 branches.
+As of March 31, 2020, the Company on a standalone basis, has a borrower base of over 2.9 million, predominantly in rural areas in 13 states with a strong network of 929 branches.
 And with a highly efficient workforce of over 10,000 staff proudly fulfilling the mission of financial inclusion.